Digital Marketing Agency | SEO, Paid Social & PPC

 • Modified Broad (RIP): Each word in the keyword had to be present, but they could be in any order, with terms allowed before and after.

-The Emergence of Close Variants
+The Rise of Close Variants

 Search term reports provided insights into whether a match type was “Pizza” or a close variant, allowing advertisers to determine which keyword variant delivered the best return on investment (ROI) without the need to encompass every possible keyword version.